A technical postmortem is a retrospective analysis of events that resulted in a technical failure.

 This outline is not meant to be comprehensive but is meant to serve as a starting point for your technical postmortems.
 These questions generate discussion about what went well, what the team struggled with during the failure, and what the team would do differently moving forward.

 4 questions to ask during a technical postmortem

-1. What happened? – You can’t analyze what you don’t understand so establishing a clear understanding of what went wrong is crucial.
+You can’t analyze what you don’t understand so establishing a clear understanding of what went wrong is crucial.

 Identify the major events that led to the failure and try isolating the root causes for those failures.
 Determine if they are the underlying cause of the failure or did they initiate a process that leads to the technical failure.
 Low hanging fruit include defects in design, process or poor maintenance practices.
 In addition to looking strictly at technical causes of failure, also examine the underlying organizational, management, and team environment.
-Be aware some team members may ignore warning signs of impending failure due to the organizational culture – see the wiki for NASA Challenger Disaster for example.
+Be aware some team members may ignore warning signs of impending failure due to the organizational culture, time crunches, and budget pressure.

-3. How did we respond and recover?
-How we responded to the failure can determine how quickly we identified the root cause and put the fixes in place.
-A major technical fail can all have a direct impact on shareholder value, revenues, market share and brand equity so a quick recovery is paramount.
-A useful technical post mortem requires a reasonable level of honesty, insight, and cooperation from the organization.
-Thetechnical post mortem should make recommendations of how to continue things that worked, and how to fix things that didn’t work.
+How your team responds to failure can determine how quickly you identify the root cause and fix it.
+A major technical fail can have a direct impact on shareholder value, revenues, market share and brand equity so a quick recovery is paramount.
+A useful technical postmortem requires a reasonable level of honesty, insight, and cooperation from the organization.
+The outcome of the postmortem should be to recognize what worked, and fix the processes that didn’t.
 Remember, the idea is to learn from your successes and failures, not just to document them.